lupasearch/lupasearch-client/docs/components/search-results.md

   - `position` - where page selection should be displayed: `top`, `bottom` of the results, or both.

   - `display` - maximum number of pages to display in pagination;

+  - `displayMobile` - maximum number of pages to display in pagination on mobile resolutions;

+  - `renderAsLinks` - render page numbers as links instead of buttons.
+Links can be opened in new tabs or windows.
+Also helps with SEO.

 ## Dynamic page sizes